February 14, 2025

 Purchasers

-- As it did in 2023, Microsoft topped the Purchaser Leaderboard in 2024, with roughly 10x the purchases of Google in the second spot.
-Microsoft had announced over 90% of its yearly total by July, while all of Google’s purchases were announced from September onwards, with 80% of it contracted in December.
+Microsoft topped the Purchaser Leaderboard again in 2024, with roughly 10x the purchased volume of Google in the third spot.
+Microsoft had announced over 90% of its 2024 total by July, while all of Google’s purchases were announced from September onwards, with 80% of it contracted in December.

-- Equinor and SkiesFifty entered in fourth and fifth respectively, both by virtue of single, large-volume purchases, while Swiss Re, BCG and NextGen rounded out the Top 10.
+Equinor and SkiesFifty entered in fourth and fifth, respectively, both by virtue of single, large-volume purchases, while BCG, NextGen CDR, and Morgan Stanley rounded out the Top 10.

 Suppliers - Sales

-The 2024 Supplier Leaderboard saw a variety of different methods represented.
-Stockholm Exergi’s 3.3M tonne sale to Microsoft topped the 2023 Ørsted 2.67M tonne sale as the largest deal ever, while the latter expanded its relationship with Microsoft by another 1M tonnes in 2024, and added 330K tonnes in its sale to Equinor.
-Fellow BECCS provider CO280 announced its first sales in 2024, entering the leaderboard in the sixth position for the year.
+The 2024 Supplier Leaderboard included various methods.
+Stockholm Exergi’s 3.3M tonne sale to Microsoft topped the 2023 Ørsted 2.67M tonne sale, also to Microsoft, as the largest durable CDR deal ever. Ørsted expanded its relationship with Microsoft by another 1M tonnes in 2024, and added 330K tonnes in its sale to Equinor.
+Canadian BECCS provider CO280 announced its first sales, good for sixth position in the 2024 leaderboard.

-1PointFive appears the sole DACCS company on the list in third position, due largely to its 500K tonne sale to Microsoft.
+1PointFive is the sole DACCS company on the 2024 list in third position, due largely to its 500K tonne sale to Microsoft.

 Terradot and Gigablue announced their first sales in 2024, for 290K tonnes and 200K tonnes respectively.
-These were also the largest deals to date in Enhanced Weathering and mCDR.
+These were also the largest deals to date in Enhanced Weathering and mCDR, respectively.

-Bolivia-based Exomad Green topped the list in Biochar Carbon Removal (BCR), while Vaulted Deep vaulted onto the leaderboard in 2024, with 162K tonnes, right next to its Other BiCRS (and BCR) compatriot, Charm Industrial, at 140K tonnes.
+Bolivia-based Exomad Green topped the list in Biochar Carbon Removal (BCR), while Vaulted Deep earned eighth position on the 2024 leaderboard with 162K tonnes, adjacent to its Other BiCRS (and BCR) compatriot, Charm Industrial, at 140K tonnes.
 Indian BCR provider Varaha, rounded out the list at 119K, taking that position with a 100K tonne sale to Google in December.

 Suppliers - Deliveries

-Biochar continues to be the source of most deliveries in Durable CDR.
-With the exception of CarbonCure (Mineralization), Red Trail Energy (BECCS), and Vaulted Deep (Other BiCRS), all of the remaining seven of the Top 10 positions on the Delivery leaderboard were held by BCR companies.
-Of note, the Global South plays a prominent role in BCR production and delivery, with Exomad Green and Aperam Bioenergia being based in South America, Carboneers and Planboo having projects in Africa, and Varaha being based in India.
-Wakefield Biochar and Pacific Biochar, for their part, are based in the United States.
+Biochar continues to lead deliveries in durable CDR.
+Except for CarbonCure (Mineralization), Red Trail Energy (BECCS), and Vaulted Deep (Other BiCRS), all of the remaining seven of the Top 10 positions on the Delivery leaderboard were held by Biochar (BCR) companies.
+Of note, the Global South plays a prominent role in BCR production and delivery, with Exomad Green and Aperam Bioenergia (South America), Carboneers and Planboo (Africa), and Varaha (India).
+Wakefield Biochar and Pacific Biochar are based in the United States.

 Service Providers

-Service Providers comprise a broad range of companies that assist in the purchase or sale of Durable CDR.
-Due to the unclear definition of specific categories of some of these services in this early-stage market, not to mention shifts in some of the providers approaches, we will not be publishing a leaderboard in this Year ir Review.
-However, for the reference of those who are learning about the Durable CDR market, a list of the highest volume providers includes:
+Service Providers assist in the purchase or sale of durable CDR.
+Due to unclear category definitions and shifts in providers’ approaches, we will not be publishing a leaderboard here.
+However, a list of the highest volume providers includes:

 - Registries: Puro, Isometric, Carbon Standards International